-Any number of designers can come up with wondrous solutions that don't mean a damn thing if they cannot be manufactured economically and efficiently.
+Any number of designers can come up with wondrous solutions that won't amount to anything if they cannot be manufactured economically and efficiently.

 This is a story not only about clever design, but of the clever manufacturing technique that had to be invented in order to realize said design.

-Ocean waves have a way of beating the living shit out of coastlines.
+Powerful ocean waves have a way of destroying coastlines.
 Since that's where our oceanfront properties, coastal roads and all-important ports are located, protection is needed.

 Image credit: NOAA